bravo-mdy-geo/ETD-project/README.md

 2.1 **Software Selection** <br /><br />
-&nbsp;   &nbsp; **Choose Programming Language**
+&nbsp;   &nbsp**Choose Programming Language** <br />
-&nbsp;   &nbsp;   &nbsp;   &nbsp;  We would like to use HTML, CSS, Javascript, jQuery, material design lite in our project because there are a lot of benefits to pick up languages in our windows form application.
+We would like to use HTML, CSS, Javascript, jQuery, material design lite in our project because there are a lot of benefits to pick up languages in our windows form application.
 -	HTML describes the structure of Web pages using markup.
 -	CSS can control the layout of multiple web pages all at once.
 It describes how HTML elements are to be displayed on screen, paper, or in other media.
 -	Javascript is a high-level and interpreted programming language.